 Trek in the beautiful valleys of Sapa.

-Vietnam offers excellent trekking opportunities, especially in the north that allow active travelers to experience a range of breathtaking landscapes – from stunning rice paddies, soaring limestone mountains to deep highland valleys.
+Vietnam offers endless trekking opportunities, especially in the northern region, a land of remarkable scenery with high rolling mountains, dramatically steep valleys and magnificent rice paddies.
 One of the most favorite regions to trek is Sapa.
-Set in the cool mountains of the northwest, Sapa is famous for its postcard scenery with dramatic mountain trails and tiny minority villages.
+Set in the cool mountains of the northwest, Sapa is famous for its epic scenery with ancient rice terraces and tiny hill tribe villages.
 There is no shortage of fun to be had in this region and photography opportunities are in every step along the way.
 Trekking in Sapa through hills and valleys, the panoramic views and scenery will be as memorable as the diversity of the ethnic minorities we encounter.
+Here you'll also find Vietnam's tallest mountain peak - Fansipan - standing at 3,143 metres above sea level to challenge those who want to conquer its summit.
 Always lively, sometimes chaotic, but never dull, Sapa is ideal for those that enjoy a challenge and want real cultural experiences too.
 Besides, an experience never to be missed in Vietnam is an overnight train from Hanoi to Sapa.

 Get up close with Vietnam’s charms on bicycles.